Each NFL team’s backup QB, ranked by tier

 Maybe they’ll surprise by exceeding the challenges placed in front of them, but these are the players who combine low NFL ceilings and limited experience.
 Driskel was a major step down from Andy Dalton last season.
 Kizer was a plunge off a cliff from the play of Aaron Rodgers.

 Rush looks like young Andy Dalton trying to sneak into an R-rated movie and had a 1:4 TD:INT ratio last preseason.
 Mannion has averaged just 4.9 yards per pass in his four-year NFL career.
-Then there’s Cook and Lynch, who might not even win the backup job for their new teams.
-Cook hasn’t thrown a regular season pass since 2016 and isn’t guaranteed to beat out Tom Savage.
-Lynch could easily lose the No. 2 spot to Geno Smith.

-If that happens, the Lions’ and Seahawks’ backup situation will move to either Tier III (if we’re being generous) or Tier V.
+Then there’s Lynch, who could easily lose the No. 2 spot to Geno Smith.
+If that happens, Seahawks’ backup situation will move to either Tier III (if we’re being generous) or Tier V.

 Loading comments...